samdenty/console-feed/README.md

 If you want to use a custom log filter function, you can provide your own implementation

+### `components?: ComponentOverrides`

+To fully customize layout and rendering of the console feed, you can provide your own React components.
+Currently, only the `Message` component is customizable.

 ## Log methods

 Each log has a method assigned to it.
 The method is used to determine the style of the message and for the `filter` prop.